 - Tip the ingredients, except the water into a food processor and pulse the mixture three or four times until it gets to the breadcrumb stage.
 Next add two to three tablespoons of cold water and process until the mixture comes together in a ball.

-- Cook on a baking tin for 15 minutes.
+- Place the quiche on the preheated baking tray.
+Cook for 15 minutes.
 Remove the beans and paper and cook for another 5 minutes.

 - Remove from the oven and reduce the heat down to 180C/350F/160FAN/Gas4.